ibm-cloud-docs/hp-virtual-servers/troubleshooting.md

 {: troubleshoot}
 {: support}

-Updating the Secure build image fails and you can't update the SBS image from 1.3.0. to 1.3.0.1.
+Updating the Secure build image fails when you are updating the SBS image from 1.3.0 to 1.3.0.1, or 1.3.0.2.
+However, you can update the SBS image from 1.3.0.1 to 1.3.0.2.
 {: troubleshoot}

 When you update the SBS image by running the `hpvs instance-update` command, the update task fails.